vigneshwaran-chandrasekaran/study-materials/README.md

 ### General Js concepts
  - var x; is a declaration, var x = 5; is a definition.
  Declaration allocates memory and the definition assigns a value to this allocated memory.
+ - The typeof operator in JavaScript returns "function" for functions. e.g. function sample() {} typeof sample will be 'function'

 ### Array
  - Array length is not the count of values in the array, but the greatest numeric index plus one.